-- (37) EXIT COURT.
-See "Court (exit)." - (37a) "Exit discharge" means that portion of a means of egress between the termination of an exit and a street, alley, court or a public way. - (38) Exit discharge grade, See "Grade (exit discharge)." - (38a) "Exit door" means a door that leads from that portion of a means of egress known as the exit access to the outside of a building or to a required exit, such as a stairway, smokeproof tower, ramp or horizontal exit.

-- (38b) "Exit passageway" means a horizontal means of exit travel that is protected from a fire in a manner similar to an enclosed interior exit stair. - (39) Exit (Vertical).
-See "Vertical Exit." - (40) Exterior balcony.
-See "Balcony (exterior)." - (41) Exterior wall.
-See "Wall (exterior)." - (41a) Factory.
-A factory is any premises wherein labor is used in manufacturing, making or altering or adapting articles for the purpose of trade or gain. - (42) Family.
+- (35) EXHAUST VENTILATING SYSTEM, See "Ventilating System (exhaust)." - (36) EXISTING.
+A building, structure, or equipment completed or in the course of construction or use or occupied prior to the effective date of applicable rules of this code. - (36a) "Exit" means that portion of a means of egress which is separated from all other spaces of the building or structure by construction providing a protected way of travel to the exit discharge. - (36b) "Exit access" means that portion of a means of egress which leads to an entrance to an exit. - (36c) "Exit access door" means any door that leads to the exit access. - (37) Exit court.
+See "Court (exit)." - (37a) "Exit discharge" means that portion of a means of egress between the termination of an exit and a street, alley, court or a public way. - (38) Exit discharge grade.
+See "Grade (exit discharge)." - (38a) "Exit door" means a door that leads from that portion of a means of egress known as the exit access to the outside of a building or to a required exit, such as a stairway, smokeproof tower, ramp or horizontal exit. - (38b) "Exit passageway" means a horizontal means of exit travel that is protected from a fire in a manner similar to an enclosed interior exit stair. - (39) Exit (Vertical), See "Vertical Exit," - (40) Exterior balcony.
+See "Balcony (exterior)." - (41) EXTERIOR WALL.
+See "Wall (exterior)." - (41a) FACTORY.
+A factory is any premises wherein labor is used in manufacturing, making or altering or adapting articles for the purpose of trade or gain. - (42) FAMILY.
 Means 2 or more individuals who are related to each other by blood, marriage, adoption or legal guardianship.
-For purposes of this code a group of not more than 4 persons not necessarily related by blood or marriage, living together in a single living unit will be considered equivalent to a single family. - (42a) FARM OPERATION.
+For purposes of this code a group of not more than 4 persons not necessarily related by blood or marriage, living together in a single fiving unit will be considered equivalent to a single family. - (42a) FARM OPERATION.
 The farm operation is the planting and cultivating of the soil and growing of farm products substantially all of which have been planted or produced on the farm premises.

 Note: The farm operation, according to s.
-102.04 (3), Stats., includes: the management, conserving, improving and maintaining of the premises, tools, equipment, improvements and the exchange of labor or services with other farmers; the processing, drying, packing, packaging, freezing, grading, storing, delivery to storage, carrying to market or to a carrier for transportation to market and distributing directly to the consumer; the clearing of such premises and the salvaging of timber and the management and use of wood lots thereon but does not include logging, lumbering and wood-cutting operations unless the operations are conducted as an accessory to other farm operations.
+102.04 (8), Stats., includes: the management, conserving, improving and maintaining of the premises, tools, equipment, improvements and ble exchange of labor or services with other farmers; the processing, drying, packing, packing, freezing, grading, storing, delivery to storage, earrying to market or to a carrier for transportation to market and distributing directly to the consumer; the clearing of such premises and the salvaging of timber and the management and use of wood lots thereon but does not include logging, lumbering and wood-outling operations unless the operations are conducted as an accessory to other farm operations.